Aneurysmal bone cyst

 The lesion can be categorized according to the bone reporting and data system as Bone-RADS 4 unless histology has been already obtained 7.

 Treatment and prognosis

-Traditionally, these lesions have been treated operatively (curettage and bone grafting) with a recurrence rate of ~20% (range 11-31%).
+Depending on the type of surgery.
+The recurrence rate of 15-30% has been described 3.
 Percutaneous treatment with fibrosing agents has also been performed, either in isolation or as a precursor to surgical excision 3,11,12.
 Embolization is another option 3.